stolk/chiaharvestgraph/README.md

 Dark Grey means that the log did not go far enough back for that time period.

 A cyan colour means a proof was sent to your pool.
-This is just the method pools use to gauge how much space you are contributing.This is not the same as you finding a proof that results in winning XCH.
+This is just the method pools use to gauge how much space you are contributing.
+This is not the same as you finding a proof that results in winning XCH.

 And for the incredibly lucky... a blue pixel represents a found proof!
 Yeehaw!
 Better check your wallet!